The Amazing Race: Money

-At the beginning of each leg, each team receives a cash allowance with their first clue, from which they must cover all expenses (food, transportation, lodging, attraction admission, and supplies) except for airfare, which is covered by a production-provided credit card (in the eighth season, this card could also be used to purchase gasoline).
-Allowance money is usually given in the same currency as the show's nation regardless of location; American seasons of The Amazing Race usually provide racers with U.S. dollars, (although in one exception, teams were given Vietnamese đồng at the start of a leg in Vietnam).
-The amount of money varies from leg to leg, and has ranged from hundreds of dollars to nothing.
-The teams are allowed to keep any unused money for future legs, barring certain penalties for finishing last.
+At the beginning of each leg, each team receives a cash allowance with their first clue, which they must use to cover all expenses except for airfare, which is covered by a production-provided credit card.
+In the eighth season, this card could also be used to purchase gasoline.
+Allowance money is usually given in U.S. dollars regardless of location.
+The amount of money varies from leg to leg.
+Teams are allowed to keep any unused money for future legs, barring certain penalties for finishing last or instructions to the contrary.

-If team members spend all of their money or have it taken away in a non-elimination leg, they may then attempt to obtain more money in any way that does not violate local laws; this includes borrowing money from other teams, begging from locals (except for some countries, where begging is illegal), or selling their possessions.
-Since Season Seven, teams have been prevented from begging at United States airports, and teams may not use their personal possessions to barter payment for services.
+If team members spend all of their money or have it taken away in a non-elimination leg, they may then attempt to obtain more money in any way that does not violate local laws; this includes borrowing money from other teams, begging from locals, or selling their possessions.
+Since the seventh season, teams have been prevented from begging at United States airports, and teams may not use their personal possessions to barter payment for services.

-Teams have reported on the existence of an emergency fund of approximately $200 that is carried by their crew and can only be used in extreme circumstances, but generally not as a means to pay for any activity related to the race.
-However, neither the exact amount nor the specific circumstances when it can be used have been confirmed.

 Route markers

 Route markers are uniquely-colored flags that mark the places where teams must go.
 Most route markers are attached to the boxes that contain clue envelopes, but some may mark the places where the teams must go in order to complete tasks, or may be used to line courses that the teams must follow.

-The route markers used in the inaugural American season were colored yellow and white (it was later used as one of the three color schemes in the Norwegian version).
-They were changed to yellow and red in the second American season, and this has remained the standard color scheme since.
+The route markers used in the first season were yellow and white.
+They were changed to yellow and red in the second season, and this has remained the standard color scheme since.
 Occasionally, different color schemes are adopted for certain legs, seasons, or versions of the race.